 "Every attempt to stay failed and I finally had to accept that I needed a new plan and a new destination and that's when I booked my flight to Australia."

-I built some of the best friends I've ever had, had some of the worst and best jobs in my life and broke up with the first guy I'd ever lived with – which resulted in me losing my partnership visa and searching for other ways to stay.
-I tried every angle, like begging my ex to sign the paperwork, securing a student visa, and asking my new employer to sponsor me - I'd given it my best shot but nothing was working out.
+I built some of the best friendships I ever had, had some of the worst and best jobs in my life, and broke up with the first guy I'd ever lived with – which resulted in me losing my partnership visa and searching for other ways to stay.
+I tried every angle, like begging my ex to sign the paperwork, securing a student visa, and asking my new employer to sponsor me.

-Every attempt to stay failed and I finally had to accept that I needed a new plan and a new destination and that's when I booked my flight to Australia.
-I picked Perth with a goal in mind - to save money and to prove to myself that I could build a new life all on my own.
-I booked myself into a hostel for the first week even though I knew one girl over there who offered to let me stay with her, but I wanted to meet people on my own and step out into the world that seemed so unknown.
-I aimed to secure a job, a flat, do some travelling and regional work, which would secure my second year in Australia.
+I picked Perth with a goal in mind: to save money and to prove to myself that I could build a new life all on my own.
+I booked myself into a hostel for the first week, even though I knew one girl over there who offered to let me stay with her.
+I wanted to meet new people without anyone's help and to step out on my own two feet.
+I aimed to secure a job, a flat, do some travelling, and regional work (which would secure my second year in Australia).

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!